 - If there has been success in improving one area, think about working with partners to expand efforts to promote change in a related area.
-For example, if your state recently adopted a Complete Streets policy, but scored poorly in the Active Transportation and Safe Routes to School Funding section, reach out to Complete Streets advocates to begin to address funding. - Work with partners to adopt a local Complete Streets or other policy that supports walking, biking, or physical activity. - Work with community members to document and share neighborhood concerns and strengths through a Photovoice project. - Engage youth in developing a local or state campaign to advocate for changes they are most concerned with. - Use online tools such as Community Commons to create maps that highlight health disparities or transportation gaps by legislative district.
+For example, if your state recently adopted a Complete Streets policy, but scored poorly in the Federal and State Active Transportation Funding section, reach out to Complete Streets advocates to begin to address funding. - Work with partners to adopt a local Complete Streets or other policy that supports walking, biking, or physical activity. - Work with community members to document and share neighborhood concerns and strengths through a Photovoice project. - Engage youth in developing a local or state campaign to advocate for changes they are most concerned with.